What You Must Know About Implementing Technical Training in Employee Onboarding

 Do you know how many applications employees need to use in their jobs?
 A lot.
 The answer is a lot.

-We’ll jump into the world of employee onboarding and explore the best practices for implementing technical training into the onboarding process.
+We’ll jump into the world of employee onboarding and explore the best practices for integrating technical training into the onboarding process.
 When onboarding new employees, companies often focus on introducing them to the company culture, policies, and procedures.
 However, one crucial aspect frequently overlooked is providing adequate training on the technology and tools they use daily.

 Without the necessary technical skills, employees will likely feel lost and frustrated, resulting in decreased productivity and engagement.
 Unless they’re a tech wizard, there’s a good chance they’ll need some help.